 We believe books are meant to enrich our lives through education and shared experiences.
 The Library has a special collection that covers all kinds of interesting topics, which means we can provide collection insights and engagement opportunities that are relevant to what you’ve been learning in the classroom.
 Through our work on The Portico Sadie Massey Awards we deliver reading and writing workshops in schools and The Portico also accepts self-led visits from school groups to the Library.

-Fill in the form to make an inquiry and learn more about our workshops.
+Download and complete this form to make an enquiry about our workshops.

 meet our team of educators